 Grades 5–8 Digital Arts & Animation With Dungeons & Dragons

-Grades 4–5 Engineering Challenge with Afternoon Dungeons & Dragons
+Grades 4–5 Engineering Games with Afternoon Dungeons & Dragons

 Grades 6–9 Electronic Music Production

 Grades 4–6 Filmmaking